Partial Binarization of Neural Networks for Budget-Aware Efficient Learning: Experiments

 \section{Experiments}

-\subsection{Experimental setup}
+\subsection{Experimental Setup}

-We have conducted multiple experiments to demonstrate the efficacy of the \texttt{MixBin} approach as well as the BinReLU activation function.
 We demonstrate the efficacy of \texttt{MixBin} on the tasks of image classification and object tracking.
-First, we describe the detailed setup for the presented experiments followed by results and insights for each of them.

-\textbf{Image classification. } For image classification, we conduct experiments to compress CIFAR-ResNet20 (referred further as cResNet20), MobileNetV2 and VGG11 models on CIFAR100 and as well as compress ResNet18 on TinyImageNet (TinyIM) dataset.
-The choice of smaller architectures like cResNet20 and MobileNetV2 help us to ensure that the architectures do not overfit on smaller and simpler CIFAR-100 dataset (still more than 10\% absolute accuracy drop in performance FP32 vs binary).
-Further, TinyImageNet is considered to be a good proxy for ImageNet and it can be used to demonstrate that \texttt{MixBin} is scalable to complex datasets.
-For this task, we used ResNet18 architecture.
-Note that we also conducted experiments with more complex and higher-resolution images, however, in the context of object tracking.
+For image classification, we conduct experiments to compress CIFAR-ResNet20 (referred further as cResNet-20) on CIFAR-100, MobileNet and ResNet-18 on TinyImageNet and ResNet-18 on ImageNet-1K dataset.
+For Object tracking, we use ResNet-18 model, and train and compress the tracker on GOT-10K dataset.
+The choice of smaller architectures like cResNet-20 and MobileNet help us to ensure that the architectures do not overfit on simpler datasets like CIFAR-100 and TinyImageNet.
+Further the choice of ImageNet-1K and GOT-10K help to demonstrate that \texttt{MixBin} is scalable to complex datasets.

-\textbf{Object tracking. }Object tracking is that interesting task to study the generalization of deep learning models, especially because the training and test set differ significantly for this task.
-In this paper, we consider the task of object tracking using the popular SiamFC model \cite{Bertinetto2016FullyConvolutionalSN}, and train and compress the tracker on GOT-10K train set.
-The performance of the trackers resulting from \texttt{MixBin} is evaluated on the GOT-10K test dataset.
-For this task, we sweep across all the possible B2NNs and demonstrate that \texttt{MixBin} produces optimal results.

-\textbf{Configuration of hyperparameters. } VGG-11, ResNet-20, ResNet-18, MobileNetV2 were trained with batch sizes of 128 at an initial learning rate of $0.2$.
-We used stochastic gradient descent optimizer with a momentum value of $0.9$ and weight decay of $10^{-3}$.
-Cross Entropy Loss was used with label smoothing of 0.01.
-We use step learning rate strategy to decay learning rate by $0.1$ after 50\% and 75\% of the total epochs.
-For CIFAR100, models were trained for 160 epochs with RandomCrop and RandomHorizontalFlip augmentations whereas for TinyImageNet the number of epochs were reduced to 120, and RandomAffine and RandomHorizontalFlip were used as augmentations.

-\textsc{SiamFC} was trained with a batch size of 8 at an initial learning rate of $10^{-2}$ using SGD optimizer with momentum $0.9$ and weight decay $5 \times 10^{-4}$.
-We use Expontial learning rate schedular with gamma value of 0.59 and final learning rate of $10^{-5}$.
-All experiments were trained for 50 epochs.
-Please refer to open-source implementation of \url{https://github.com/huanglianghua/siamfc-pytorch} for further details.